Frequently Asked Questions

-I also have an office in El Sobrante, which is an unincorporated area between Richmond and Orinda along San Pablo Dam Road.
-This office is near the intersection of San Pablo Dam Road and Valley View Road.
+My office is in El Sobrante, which is an unincorporated area between Richmond and Orinda along San Pablo Dam Road.
+My office is near the intersection of San Pablo Dam Road and Valley View Road.
 I will provide the exact address when our appointment is confirmed.
 This office also has ample parking, and access to a waiting room and restroom.

 Do you take insurance?

 While I do not take insurance, you may be able to get your insurance to cover my sessions as an out-of-network practitioner.
 You will need to pay for your sessions directly.
 I will provide you with a Superbill monthly, which you can submit to your insurance for reimbursement.
 You will need to determine if your health insurance benefits provide reimbursement to you for treatment with out-of-network providers.